How Range Analysis Works

 Click the Collect Ranges button to run the analysis.

-The analysis tries to derive range information for objects in the selected system.
+The analysis tries to derive range information for objects in the selected system under design.
 Your next steps depend on the analysis results.

 Successfully derives range data for the model.